rapid7/insightconnect-plugins/plugins/salesforce/help.md

 #### Advanced Search

-This action is used to execute a SOQL (Salesforce Object Query Language) query
+This action is used to execute a SOQL (Salesforce Object Query Language) query.

 ##### Input